 Other brands that use black in their branding are Prada, The New York Times, Gucci, and Nike.

-The haircare brand Olaplex uses white within its brand packaging to symbolize cleanness.
-And Olaplex’s secondary color is black to represent luxury.
+The brand Dove uses white within its branding to symbolize cleanness.
+And Dove’s secondary color is blue to represent trust.

 The color brown tends to be used for chocolate brands, such as Godiva, M&Ms, and Hershey’s Chocolate.
 It is also used in Dreyers Ice Cream and Nespresso’s branding.